 Not that I speak from want, for I have learned to be content in whatever circumstances I am.
 I know how to get along with humble means, and I also know how to live in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry, both of having abundance and suffering need.
 I can do all things through Him who strengthens me.

 An interesting thing has happened during these years of my physical affliction; my desires have changed.
 At one time, I had a strong desire to go back out into the workforce once our children’s needs didn’t require me to be at home full time.
 I had visions of contributing to our household income so that we could live the way we thought we wanted to live.
 The prestige of the positions I had trained for called me to keep the pace going by striving to attain even more.
 Requests from customers and previous coworkers for me to return to this course stoked my pride and kept my head turned to what seemed most desirable at the time.
 As a result, I didn’t see the alternative, cooking and cleaning at home, as something that would be satisfying at all.

 Therefore, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us, fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.

-All block quotes are from “Prayer, the Cure for Care” by Charles Spurgeon
+All block quotes are from “Stephen’s Martyrdom” by Charles Spurgeon